top of page

 What to expect from treatment?

 The neuro-stimulation programme aims to reignite the maturation of the central nervous system.
-As the system becomes better integrated, we should begin to see an improvement in all areas requiring attention, balance, and coordination.
+As the system becomes better integrated, we should begin to see improvements in all areas requiring attention, balance, and coordination.

-Reading and writing will see changes as these skills are also affected by many of the primitive reflexes, as vision is also a motor skill.
+Reading and writing skills will likely see changes as well, as they are also affected by many of the primitive reflexes, with vision itself being a motor skill.

-Controlling behaviours and shyness both stem from fear, which is the basis for insecurity when there is a lack of relationship with gravity.
-The emotional body is very much linked to the maturity of the Central nervous system and we should begin to see a growing sense of self-awareness and self-esteem, improving behaviours on a social and emotional level.
+Controlling behaviors and shyness both stem from fear, which forms the basis of insecurity.
+This may due to a lack of firm relationship with gravity.
+The emotional body is closely connected to the maturity of the central nervous system, and as the therapy progresses, we should begin to observe a growing sense of self-awareness and self-esteem, leading to improvements in social and emotional behaviors.

 Here are some practical signs of transformation that may be noticed from undergoing a programme: